What is the Project Evaluation Tool?

 The Project Evaluation Tool aims to assist in assessing the ethicality of development projects based on the 7 values of worthwhile development (listed on the right) created by Jay Drydyk in the Routledge Handbook of Development Ethics.

-The project will be evaluated through the lens of each individual value using a scale from 1-5 where:
+The project will be evaluated through the lens of each individual value using a letter grading scale where:

 7 Values of Worthwhile Development